 Dr. Tanya Paparella is a specialist in the field of autism with more than 20 years of intervention and research with children on the autism spectrum.
-She is currently an Associate Clinical Professor in the Division of Child Psychiatry at the University of California Los Angeles (UCLA), a licensed clinical psychologist, and since 2001 Director of UCLAs Early Childhood Partial Hospitalization Program (ECPHP) which is an internationally recognized treatment program for young children with autism.
+She is currently a Clinical Professor in the Division of Child Psychiatry at the University of California Los Angeles (UCLA), a licensed clinical psychologist, and since 2001 Director of KidsConnect Child Autism Treatment Program (formerly the Early Childhood Partial Hospitalization Program) which is an internationally recognized treatment program for young children with autism.

 Dr. Paparella holds separate masters degrees in Special Education and Counseling Psychology from Rutgers University, New Jersey, and a BA from the University of Cape Town where she majored in Psychology and French.
 She also holds a higher education teaching diploma from what is now the University of Johannesburg and prior to coming to the US was tenured faculty at the National School of the Arts, Johannesburg where she taught French.
 Other spoken languages include Italian and Afrikaans.